bradford415/low-power-segmentation/README.md

 TODO: Fill this out

 	.
-	├── inference                 # Live inference for .onnx files ├── models                    # Train/test segmentation models (e.g., SwiftNet)
+	├── configs                 # Live inference for .onnx files ├── data                    # Train/test segmentation models (e.g., SwiftNet)
-	├── rgb_LiDAR_segmentation    # DeepLabV3+ with RGB/LiDAR fusion (written by Max in MATLAB)
+	├── datasets                # DeepLabV3+ with RGB/LiDAR fusion (written by Max in MATLAB)
-	├── scripts                   # Helper scripts disconnected from the pipeline ├── testing                   # Archive of files which were never integrated into the pipeline (these should not be used) ├── Dockerfile
+	├── evaluation              # Helper scripts disconnected from the pipeline ├── networks                # Archive of files which were never integrated into the pipeline (these should not be used) ├── quantization	    #
-	├── docker_run.sh	      # Script to run the local docker container └── environment.yml	      # File to setup the anaconda environment
+	├── scripts	      	    # Script to run the local docker container ├── solution                #
+ 	├── trained-models	    #
+ 	├── utils		    #
+  	├── environment.yml	    # File to setup the anaconda environment
+ 	├── compress.sh		    #
+ 	├── run.pbs.sh		    #
+  	├── test.py		    #
+	└── train.py 	      	    #

 ## Anaconda Environment Setup